Particular/eShopOnContainers/readme/graceperiod.md

-# The *Grace Period* Saga
+# The *Order* Saga

-The eShopOnContainers reference implementation implemented a business process called *grace period*.
+There are several steps in the ordering process once the order has been placed, including:

+- Verify the buyer's information
+- Check for adequate stock
+- Wait for a grace period to allow the user time to cancel
+- Validate the payment

+We've implemented this process as an [NServiceBus Saga](https://docs.particular.net/nservicebus/sagas/) primarily because the grace period could be anywhere from a few seconds to several days depending on how it is configured.
+Here we provide details on how we handle the grace period in particular.

+## The Grace Period

 This is an implementation of a well known issue in eCommerce, called [buyers remorse](https://en.wikipedia.org/wiki/Buyer%27s_remorse).
 In short it means that minutes after making a purchase, customers decide they want to cancel their purchase.
 Instead of immediately processing a purchase, an eCommerce website decides to give customers the opportunity to cancel their order.
 The benefit for eCommerce websites is that processes like shipping a product don't go into effect until we're more sure that customer didn't regret their purchase.

 ### Original implementation

 After publishing the event that the order was purchases, the service responsible for the order implemented the grace period by first storing the order in the database.
 A process running in the background would query the database for orders where the grace period expired and publish a new event to continue the ordering process.
+(Note: a background process is often a strong indication that it can be done more effectively with a saga.)

 ##### Technical implementation